generality/Recombination_rate_estimation/README.md

         rs"\t"A"\t"T"\t"0.1577

-Step1.py:
+Step1 (python):

-In step1, we use plink format genotype file to create a set of recombination rate estimation between pairs of SNP sites with MLE.
-One pair of sites has 500 times repeat disturbance experiment.
-What's more, we use 'CubeX' python script in MLE to help us calculate the pairs' gametes frequency[2].
+Load the genotype dataset in a plink forma to estimate r between pairs of SNP sites by using MLE.
+The gametes frequencies of two SNPs are calucated by using the CubeX [2] python program.
+A total of 500 times of disturbance are performed for Monte Carlo estimation of r and reliance.

     Input parameters include: